 In addition to gaps, the public lacks an understanding—or has “cognitive holes”—of some core issues related to ocean and climate change.
 The public, for example, does not see the climate as part of a complex, interconnected environmental system, and people have trouble reconciling short-term fluctuations in the weather with long-term trends in the climate.

 Experts and advocates can overcome these challenges with communications tools that help people understand the science behind climate and ocean change and that fill in their “cognitive holes.”
 These tools include Explanatory Metaphors, Values, and other frame elements that help people understand the connections between climate and ocean change and allow them to see the climate as a system.

 Previous FrameWorks research has found that comparing the atmosphere to a heat-trapping blanket cues more productive ways of thinking about how carbon dioxide in the atmosphere leads to warming.
 Appealing to certain values, meanwhile, has been shown to help people think about and support systemic solutions.
-These include the values of Innovation (the idea that we can solve problems with innovative thinking); Responsible Management (the idea that we must solve problems with coordination and planning); and Interconnectedness (the idea that all people are interconnected and share in the benefits of solutions).
+These include the values of Protection (the idea that we should preserve the welfare of the people and places we care about); and Responsible Management (the idea that we must solve problems with coordination and planning).

 This deeper understanding can change attitudes to and judgments about appropriate and accessible solutions.
 Click to learn more about other gaps and holes—and discover ways to bridge them and fill them in with productive communications tools.
 And read this report for a detailed review of research findings and recommendations about how to frame ocean and climate change.
 More recommendations will follow in subsequent blog posts in this series.